brief-ds/brief-ds.github.io/_posts/2025-09-25-tensorflow-mlx.md

 ```

-## Conclusion
+## micrograd opens up more opportunities
-micrograd is a simple, pure Python autodiff library. micrograd is plainly written, but is competitive in performance.
+micrograd is plainly written, but is competitive in performance.
 With just Python's built-in tool, we can understand the performance of each component in the ANN.
-Kids can play with micrograd.
-Researchers can extend it.
-The learning curve of the _entire_ library is close to zero.
+The learning curve is close to zero.

+micrograd would open up more opportunities by allowing finer control in the `_forward()` and `_backward()` functions, such as selectively updating rows of the weight matrix, as with "attention".

 ## References
 Introduction to Derivatives, Math is Fun, [https://www.mathsisfun.com/calculus/derivatives-introduction.html](https://www.mathsisfun.com/calculus/derivatives-introduction.html)